NREL/OpenStudio-user-documentation/docs/next_steps/CreatingYourModel.md

 * Internal Mass
 * Water Use Equipment

-Internal mass is different than the other loads in that it does not use fuel; rather, it stores heat and then dissipates the heat over time.
+Internal mass is different from the other loads in that it does not use fuel; rather, it stores heat and then dissipates the heat over time.
 The inputs require a surface area assigned to a construction object.

 Water Use Equipment is also unique in that it takes schedules, and is not part of a space type.
 Water Use Equipment is applied in the HVAC Systems Tab.